metalevel-tech/mw-SimpleMathJax/README.md

 # Purpose of this fork

 In this version of [Extension:SimpleMathJax](https://www.mediawiki.org/wiki/Extension:SimpleMathJax) is added an integration with [Extension:VisualEditor](https://www.mediawiki.org/wiki/Extension:VisualEditor).
+The current master branch is tested with MediaWiki 1.35 and the skins: Vector, Minerva Neue, Timeless.

 For this purpose on the base of the original file [`ext.SimpleMathJax.js`](resources/ext.SimpleMathJax.js) is created the file [`ext.SimpleMathJax.VE.js`](resources/ext.SimpleMathJax.VE.js) where along with `mw.hook('wikipage.categories')` is used also [`mw.hook('ve.activationComplete')`](https://www.mediawiki.org/wiki/VisualEditor/Gadgets#Running_code_after_VisualEditor_is_activated).
 Within this hook the method [`MathJax.typesetPromise()`](http://docs.mathjax.org/en/latest/web/typeset.html) is engaged.
+In this way the math expressions will be rendered within VisualEditor.

+Within `extension.json` the resource module target is set to: mobile and desktop.
+Thus `ext.SimpleMathJax.VE.js` become available on booth.

-In this way the math expressions will be rendered within VisualEditor. <strike>When you are making some changes in the math expressions you will need to press `Ctrl`+`Shift` in order to render them again.</strike> When you are making some changes in the math expressions they will be rendered automatically after a short while.
+When you are making some changes in the math expressions they will be rendered automatically after a short while (on last key-up, also on mouse move or click).

-There are two variants of usage:
+There are two variants of usage (note `Ctrl`+`Shift` is not longer needed):

 1. **SimpleMathJax** stand alone usage.